-Smarter tourists go inside Sagrada Familia and enjoy the interiors of Gaudi’s masterpiece.
+The more thoughtful tourists go inside Sagrada Familia and enjoy the interiors of Gaudi’s masterpiece.

 About Sagrada Familia

-However, you don’t need to be a believer to appreciate Sagrada Familia both from outside and inside.
+However, you don’t necessarily need to be a believer to appreciate Sagrada Familia from the outside and inside.

-The tower dedicated to Jesus Christ is in the middle and four towers representing the Gospels surround it on all sides.
+The tower dedicated to Jesus Christ is in the middle, and four towers representing the Gospels surround it.

-The remaining 12 towers represent the 12 Apostles, who carried on Jesus work.
+The remaining 12 towers represent the 12 Apostles, who carried on Jesus’ work.

-When you buy Sagrada Familia tickets, you can see all of this by just walking around the church.
+When you buy Sagrada Familia tickets, you can see all this by just walking around the church.

 Inside Sagrada Familia

 Now tourists were lining up in droves to go inside Sagrada Familia and appreciate its interiors.

-It is interesting to note that even thoughPope Benedict XVI announced it as a Basilica, most people still refer to it as Sagrada Familia Cathedral.
+Interestingly, even though Pope Benedict XVI announced it as a Basilica, most people still refer to it as Sagrada Familia Cathedral.